sandrahoffberg/DESeq2/README.md

 The user should provide (1) the counts matrix , (2) information about the samples (the columns of the count matrix) as a DataFrame or data.frame, and (3) the design formula.
 It is absolutely critical that the columns of the count matrix and the rows of the column data (information about samples) are in the same order.
 DESeq2 will not make guesses as to which column of the count matrix belongs to which row of the column data, these must be provided to DESeq2 already in consistent order.

+The counts matrix must include the columns "Gene Name" and "Gene ID" in order to identify genes and all other columns must be sample/run names.
+The metadata must include a "Run" column which contains the sample/run names that match the counts matrix.
+All other columns in the metadata can be named however you wish, though do note that if you want to specify columns in the design formula or treatment column any spaces, brackets, etc. will be replaced with "." characters.
+So for example, "Sample Characteristic Ontology Term[disease]" would be "Sample.Characteristic.Ontology.Term.disease."

 If the counts matrix is to be autodetected, it must contain "raw" in the name.

 3. htseq-count data: <br>